Highlights of Energy Harvesting & Storage Europe 2012 (Part Two)

 Marlow Industries also covered thermal energy harvesting and power management but the presentation was more tutorial in style so did not reveal much detail on their own developments.

-work in the area of mechanical push button or vibration energy harvesting and their key USP appears to be a very high claimed conversion efficiency (some 13x better than their competition).
+Arveni work in the area of mechanical push button or vibration energy harvesting and their key USP appears to be a very high claimed conversion efficiency (some 13x better than their competition).
 No information was however supplied to explain how this was achieved.
 They demonstrated their usual batteryless TV remote control based on 2-way radio developed for Philips.
 This is still a prototype rather than having started achieving product sales.
 Arveni now also appear to be working on using their technology for powering industrial wireless sensor networks.

 One of the main criticisms of piezoelectric materials is their brittle nature that results in failure after repeated bending.
 Algra have come up with a piezoelectric switch design that works without displacement.
 Greater than 5N pressure on the piezoelectric material is sufficient to activate the device as a handheld remote control.
 The use of a laminated multilayer casing with support rather than clamping for the piezo layer appears to be an important aspect of the design.
 It has been applied to light switching, garage door openers and other home automation applications.
 Further applications are envisaged in push stop buttons on buses, batteryless pH meters, e-ink display, various industrial push buttons etc.